MarcData-Ounch/.github/profile/README.md

 ## Hi there 👋

-This organisation is set up for hosting Marc Data Credit Reporting Portal repositories and teams collaboration.
+This organisation is set up for hosting MARC Data Credit Reporting Portal repositories and teams collaboration.

 <!--